Causes of glaucoma

 What are the risk factors?

 The number of people who develop glaucoma varies with age and race.
 African Americans are 4 times more likely to develop glaucoma than whites, especially at younger ages.
 Glaucoma is also more common in Hispanics.
-The following table summarizes these relationships.

 In addition, a family history of glaucoma and high eye pressure (over 21 mm Hg) are risk factors.